"On the internet, nobody knows you’re a dog."

 So says the dog sitting at a computer in Peter Steiner’s 1993 New Yorker cartoon.
 The cartoon captured a radical change in the nature of human interactions that was just beginning in 1993, a change both exhilarating for its possibilities, and terrifying for the same reason.

 Over the past quarter century, we’ve all learned the dog's lesson.
 A random stranger on the internet could be anybody, anywhere.
 A worldly impresario on a music forum could be kid in his mom’s basement.
 A fourteen year old girl in a chatroom could be an undercover cop.
+The international business consultant who just sent you a link request on LinkedIn could be a spy.
 The African oil heiress in your inbox is undoubtably a scam artist.

 But while we’ve learned to distrust user names and text more generally, pictures are different.
 You can't synthesize a picture out of nothing, we assume; a picture had to be of someone.
 Sure a scammer could appropriate someone else’s picture, but doing so is a risky strategy in a world with google reverse search and so forth.
 So we tend to trust pictures.
 A business profile with a picture obviously belongs to someone.
 A match on a dating site may turn out to be 10 pounds heavier or 10 years older than when a picture was taken, but if there’s a picture, the person obviously exists.